spikensbror-dotnet/nsonic/README.md

 ### v1.3

-* An NSonic connection will now attempt to reconnect to the Sonic server if the connection was lost.
+* If an NSonic connection operation fails, it can be safely retried.
 * Code improvements.
+* Fixed threading issues that would result in deadlocks.

 ### v1.2